Edit a campaign

 You can also edit campaigns and other items in the engine and sync the changes into Search Ads 360.
 If you plan to make changes regularly in the engine, you can make sure that the changes are available to Search Ads 360 by scheduling syncs to occur nightly.

-In Google Ads, Bing Ads, and Yahoo Gemini accounts, you can edit ad copy, URLs, and other settings without losing performance history of the ad.
+In Google Ads, Microsoft Advertising, Yahoo!
+Gemini, and Baidu accounts, you can edit ad copy, URLs, and other settings without losing performance history of the ad.

-- Editing ad copy or URLs causes the engine to remove the old ad and create a new one.
-The new ad does not retain the performance history of the original ad, but you can still report on the old, removed ad.
+In Yahoo!
+Japan accounts, editing ad copy, URLs, URL templates, or URL parameters causes the engine to remove the old ad and create a new one.
+The new ad doesn't retain the performance history of the original ad, but you can still report on the old, removed ad.

 In all engine accounts, editing ad copy or URLs triggers the engine's standard approval process.
-Editing URL templates or URL parameters does not trigger the approval process.
+Editing URL templates or URL parameters only triggers the approval process if a new ad is created.

 In all engine accounts, editing keyword text or match type causes the engine to remove the old keyword and create a new one.
 The new keyword does not retain the performance history of the original keyword, but you can still report on the old, removed keyword.